 - Cook the curd over medium-low heat, stirring constantly with silicone spatula or metal whisk, until the mixture is thickened and registers 180 degrees in multiple spots, 5 to 7 minutes.

-- Off heat, stir in butter until incorporated.
+- Off heat, whisk in the butter one tablespoon at a time until incorporated.
 Strain curd through the medium-coarse strainer into the bowl.
-Press a piece of plastic wrap directly onto surface of curd and refrigerate for at least 3 hours.
-(Curd can be refrigerated for up to 3 days.)
+Press a piece of plastic wrap directly onto surface of the curd and refrigerate for at least 3 hours to chill and thicken it.
+(Curd can be refrigerated for up to 7 days.)

 Such beautiful color!
 I am looking forward to the tart you made with it...